Ojay97-hub/spontaneous-trip-generator/README.md

 # Spontaneous Trip Generator

 A simple full-stack web app to inspire spontaneous travel!
-Click a button to get a random Canadian city and a short description.
+Click a button to get a random destination for the selected country and a short description.

 ---

 ## Features
 - **React + Vite + Tailwind CSS** frontend
 - **Django REST API** backend (no database required for MVP)
-- Fetches a random Canadian destination on demand
+- Fetches a random destination for the selected country
+- **Dynamic hero images**: The hero section updates with a beautiful Unsplash photo relevant to the selected country
+- **Country flag overlay**: The hero section displays the selected country's flag
+- **Multi-country support**: Choose from a list of countries to generate spontaneous trips worldwide
 - **AI-powered descriptions**: Uses Claude AI to generate engaging city descriptions and provide clickable links to top tourist attractions

 ---